 Also known as dragon fruit and strawberry pear, this unusual fruit probably originates from Southern Mexico.
 It grows on a branching cactus with fleshy stems reaching from a few centimetres to 6m long in mature plants, which will put out aerial roots, and which require support.
 The fruit is the size of an apple, brilliant red in colour, with a texture similar to a melon, and is pleasantly sweet in flavour.
 Even if it did not taste as good as it does, it would be worth growing for the colour it can add to a fruit salad, and for the unusual way it grows.
 The flowers are ornate and beautiful, but bloom at night and only last for one night.
 Best grown under cover.
 You will need two plants for pollination.
-Either one of each colour, or you can have two red as I now have red from two different sources.
+Either one of each colour, or you can have two red as we now have red from two different sources, Red and Red B.

 We have several varieties.